noidexe/Enjin-Coin-Documentation/docs/connecting-wallet.md

 ### Enable Developer Mode
 To enable developer mode in the wallet head to the settings screen and tap the version number in the bottom right corner 10 times.

-Developer mode is needed in order to link to the Trusted Cloud and enable other developer related features and functions.
+Developer mode is needed in order to link to the Trusted Cloud and enable other developer-related features and functions.
 Developer mode is available on both Android (1.3.7) and iOS (1.3.0).

 ### Create a wallet
 - If this is your first wallet, select the _Create Wallet_ option.